 Several days after Mason delivered Calhoun’s speech, Massachusetts senator Daniel Webster countered Calhoun in his “Seventh of March” speech.
 Webster called for national unity, famously declaring that he spoke “not as a Massachusetts man, not as a Northern man, but as an American.”
 Webster asked southerners to end threats of disunion and requested that the North stop antagonizing the South by harping on the Wilmot Proviso.
-Like Calhoun, Webster also called for a new federal law to ensure the return of runaway slaves.
+Like Calhoun, Webster also called for a new federal law to ensure the return of escaped enslaved people.

 Webster’s efforts to compromise led many abolitionist sympathizers to roundly denounce him as a traitor.
 Whig senator William H. Seward, who aspired to be president, declared that slavery—which he characterized as incompatible with the assertion in the Declaration of Independence that “all men are created equal”—would one day be extinguished in the United States.
 Seward’s speech, in which he invoked the idea of a higher moral law than the Constitution, secured his reputation in the Senate as an advocate of abolition.

 The speeches made in Congress were published in the nation’s newspapers, and the American public followed the debates with great interest, anxious to learn how the issues of the day, especially the potential advance of slavery, would be resolved.
 Colorful reports of wrangling in Congress further piqued public interest.
 Indeed, it was not uncommon for arguments to devolve into fistfights or worse.
-One of the most astonishing episodes of the debate occurred in April 1850, when a quarrel erupted between Missouri Democratic senator Thomas Hart Benton, who by the time of the debate had become a critic of slavery (despite owning slaves), and Mississippi Democratic senator Henry S. Foote.
+One of the most astonishing episodes of the debate occurred in April 1850, when a quarrel erupted between Missouri Democratic senator Thomas Hart Benton, who by the time of the debate had become a critic of slavery (despite being an enslaver), and Mississippi Democratic senator Henry S. Foote.
 When the burly Benton appeared ready to assault Foote, the Mississippi senator drew his pistol (Figure 14.4).